kin027/aerogap/README.md

 Running this analysis on my home airports revealed interesting hidden markets I hadn't considered.
 Without this, I never would've known that the top unserved airport from ABQ is LGA, where, in 2024, over 38,000 passengers connected to reach the Big Apple.
 (Though as any enthusiast knows, [LaGuardia's perimeter rule](https://en.wikipedia.org/wiki/LaGuardia_Airport#:~:text=Also%20in%201984%2C%20to%20further%20combat%20overcrowding,became%20the%20only%20exception%20to%20the%20rule.) prevents nonstop service from existing, at least on six days of the week.)

-**Give it a test flight with your home airport to see what hidden markets you find!**
+**Give it a test flight with your home airport to see what popular unserved flight routes you find!**

 ## Data Sources